 Now that you are back and may be planning for graduation you may be thinking about how to incorporate this experience in your resume.

-Here are some examples of skills gained through study abroad that can enhance your resume or to share during an interview:
+Here are some examples of skills gained through education abroad that can enhance your resume or to share during an interview:

 - Interpersonal Skills